 March 2003: 48 hours for Saddam Hussein to leave Iraq

 On November 8, 2002, the United Nations passed a resolution stating that Iraq was in “material breach” of the ceasefire terms agreed to after the Persian Gulf war in 1991.
-After the 2002 vote, three months of warnings by the United States, debate by U.N. and rhetoric from Iraqi officials followed, until U.S. President George W. Bush announced that the U.S. would attack unless Hussein left the country within 48 hours.
+After the 2002 vote, three months of warnings by the United States, debate by the U.N. and rhetoric from Iraqi officials followed, until U.S. President George W. Bush announced that the U.S. would attack unless Hussein left the country within 48 hours.
 For Iraqis, the possibility of war was suddenly very real.
 Gallup asked 783 U.S. residents their opinions on Bush’s decision: 66% approved, while 30% disapproved.

 October 2001: Military intervention in Afghanistan after 9/11